 Rev. Dr. Byron A. Wade

 Dr. William L. Pollard provided a conversational sermon.
-He is a Raleigh, NC native who grew-up attending Davie Street and so his introduction conducted by his baby-brother, Mike (a Davie Street elder) almost had him in tears based on family pride and the nostalgia of returning to the place of his considerable family roots.
+He is a Raleigh, NC native who grew-up attending Davie Street and so his introduction conducted by his baby-brother, Mike Pollard.
+Mike, is a church elder who also supports the security program of the church.
+Mike’s reflections almost had Dr. William in tears recalling their mom’s dedication to the church.
+This family’s pride in their Davie Street foundations, and the nostalgia of returning together in 2019 was an inspiration to all in attendance.

 Dr. Pollard said that he could not help but to pay homage to Davie Street as a his very own “home .
 Davie Street in his reflections served native resident Raleigh families with children’s programs from Friday after school through Sunday church activities.
 Davie Street was there for kids and families also on school vacations and the summers.
 He explained that the small church on Davie Street was filled with giant people who networked its young people into work and educational opportunities.
 He is a proud product of the legendary leaders who “spoke into their youth” at Davie Street.